Sign up now for a

 I am the roof of the world in my mind,

-sheltering life in a home on the bank,
+sheltering life in a home on the bank.

-holding the likes of space and time,
+holding the likes of trapped space and time.

-rooms of wishes and things forgotten,
+Rooms of wishes and thoughts forgotten,

 hallways to bedrooms of fears and forgiving.